Tarun1027/Snake-game/README.md

 # Snake-game
-I have made the game using HTML and Javascript.
+I have made the game using HTML and Java Script